talitascvalmeida/F1bi-PADS/README.md

 # F1bi-PADS
-Project development to Fundação 1bi, as part of the PADS course from Insper.
+Project developed to Fundação 1bi, as part of Insper's PADS course.